-Critical Response Questions After Seeing a Broadway Show - 1.
-Why do the characters sing instead of talk in a musical? - 2.
+- Why do the characters sing instead of talk in a musical? - 2.
 What role does music play in your life? - 3.
 If you were to choose moments in your life to set to music, what would they be? - 4.
 Which character in the performance is most like you?
 Why? - 5.
-Which character in the performance is least like you?
+Which character in the performance is least like vou?
 Why? - 6.
 If you were writing a musical, what would the title be? - 7.
 What emotion(s) did the performance make you feel?
 Describe the scene that stirred your emotions. - 8.
-What is the plot of the musical?

-- 9. Did the performance remind you of a book that you have read?
+What is the plot of the musical? - 9.
+Did the performance remind you of a book that you have read?
 What is the title?
 How are the performance and book similar? - 10.
 How did the set add meaning to the performance? - 11.
 What information did the costumes give you about the characters? - 12.
 How did the story end?
 How would you change the ending? - 13.
 Is there a part of the performance you would change?
 What would you change (script, lighting, music, set, costumes, etc.)? - 14.
 What five words best describe the performance? - 15.
 What skills and knowledge are needed to create a performance?

-COMMUNITY ENGAGEMENT & EDUCATION Books Broadway Costumes on a Budget: Big Time Ideas for Amateur Producers by Janet Litherland, Sue McAnally.
-Meriwether Publishers 1996.
+RESOURCES Books Musicals!: Directing School and Community Theatre by Robert Boland, Paul Argentini, William Gibson.
+Scarecrow Press 1997.
 Acting Games: Improvisations and Exercises: A Textbook of Theatre Games and Improvisations by Marsh Gary Cassady.
 Meriwether Publishers 1993.
-The Costume Designer's Handbook: A Complete Guide for Amateur and Professional Designers by Rosemary Ingham, Liz Covey.
-The Drama Teacher's Survival Guide #2: Activities, exercises, and techniques for the theatre classroom, by Margaret F. Johnson.
-Meriwether Publishing, 2011.
 Elegantly Frugal Costumes: The Poor Man's Do-It-Yourself Costume Maker's Guide by Shirley Dearing.
 Meriwether Publishers 1992.
-Let's Put on a Musical!: How to Choose the Right Show for Your School, Community or Professional Theater, by Peter Filichia.
-Back Stage Books; Revised edition (July 24, 2007) Musicals!: Directing School and Community Theatre by Robert Boland, Paul Argentini, William Gibson.
-Scarecrow Press 1997.
-Stage Makeup Step-By-Step: The Complete Guide to Basic Makeup Planning and Designing by Rosemarie Swinfield.
-Betterway Publishing 1995.
+Let's Put on a Musical!: How to Choose the Right Show for Your School, Community or Professional Theater by Peter Filichia.
 Stage it With Music: An Encyclopedic Guide to American Musical Theatre by Thomas S. Hischak.
 Greenwood Publishing Group 1993.
+The Costume Designer's Handbook: A Complete Guide for Amateur and Professional Designers by Rosemary Ingham, Liz Covey.
+Broadway Costumes on a Budget: Big Time Ideas for Amateur Producers by Janet Litherland, Sue McAnally.
+Meriwether Publishers 1996.
 Stage Lighting in the Boondocks: A Lawman's Handbook of Down-To-Earth Methods of Lighting Theatricals with Limited Resources by James Hull Miller.
 Meriwether Publishers, 1987.
-Staging a Musical by Matthew White, Stella Mary Newton.
-Routledge 1999.

 Staging Musical Theatre by Deborah Novak.
 Betterway Publishing 1996.